Don Shoendorfer gives away free wheelchairs to disabled people in the third world.

 Helping children who have suffered horrible trauma receive services and educational opportunities.

-Dan, a Texas home builder gives injured veterans a mortgage free home of their own.
+Texas home builder Dan Wallrath gives injured veterans homes of their own -- mortgage free.

 Provides free air travel for children and people in need.